 of a thoroughly potentized medicine in a large quantity of water can be obviated by making a solution in only 7-8 tablespoons of water and after thorough succussion of the vial take from it one tablespoon and put it in a glass of water (containing about 7 to 8 spoonfuls), this stirred thoroughly and then given a dose to the patient.
 If he is unusually excited and sensitive, a teaspoon of this solution may be put in a second glass of water, thoroughly stirred and teaspoonful doses or more be given.
 There are patients of so great sensitiveness that a third or fourth glass, similarly prepared, may be necessary.

-[Going to the first cup, going to the second cup, etc. for patients who are hyper-sensitive to the remedy: When your patient is hypersensitive, succuss your bottle, pour a tsp. from the bottle into a plastic cup of water, stir and then give a tsp. dose.
+Going to the first cup, going to the second cup, etc. for patients who are hyper-sensitive to the remedy.
+When your patient is hypersensitive, succuss your bottle, pour a tsp. from the bottle into a plastic cup of water, stir and then give a tsp. dose.
 That’s a dose from “the first cup”.
 If even this dose aggravates, take a tsp. from the first cup, and add it to a second cup, stir, and give a dose from the second cup.
-Again, this is shown in the video shown previously.
-Here it is again:
+Again, this is demonstrated in the video below:

 There’s no limit to the number of cups a hypersensitive person may need to go to in order to keep from aggravating.
 But you know what?
 I have a much easier way of doing this!
-Fill up a cup with cold water from the sink, add a capful from your remedy bottle to the cup.
+Fill up a cup with cold water from the sink, add a drop or so from your remedy solution bottle to the cup.
 (Succuss your bottle first, of course.)
-Now, dump the cup out and refill 6 times, now, take a sip.
-This is how you have to dose with sensitive patients.]
+Now, with the cold water on, dump the cup out and refill 6 times, now, take a small sip.
+This is how you have to dose with sensitive patients.
+And P.S., your sensitive patient who aggravates all the time might need only 2 succussions before each dose, and the size of the dose might have to be only one or two drops.]

 Each such prepared glass must be made fresh daily. the globule of the high potency is best crushed in a few grains of sugar of milk which the patient can put in the vial and be dissolved in the requisite quantity of water.